-From the above selection, the student may create a solo or work collaboratively to choreograph a 1.5 to 2-minute composition.
+From the above selection, the student may create a solo or work collaboratively to choreograph a 1.5 to 2minute composition.
 It is up to you to choose your own group of dancers to work with.
 If you need assistance, let me know.
 There will be time in class available for working on projects, but also be prepared to meet outside of class if needed.
 The time spent in class working on your project is part of participation/attire and will affect your final grade.
 Absences are discouraged during this time and will affect your final project grade.
 If working with others then this project is about everyone in the group.
 Work Together!
-Make sure you exchange phone numbers/email addresses with other members in your group.
-More information will be provided in class.
+Make sure you exchange contact information with other members in your group.
+Additional information will be provided in class.
+This is your final performance for this class.
+Costumes and/or props can be included (if needed).
+Have FUN and be creative.
+This is your opportunity.